RimeCoOfficial/Minima/README.md

 # Jelly Bean
 A slenderize two-column [Jekyll](http://jekyllrb.com) documentation theme that pairs a prominent sidebar with uncomplicated content.
-Its built on [Bootstrap](http://getbootstrap.com/) framework.
+Its built on [Bootstrap](http://getbootstrap.com) responsive front-end framework.

 ## Pages
 Create a list of pages in the sidebar by assigning each Jekyll page the correct layout in the page's [front-matter](http://jekyllrb.com/docs/frontmatter/) and placing them in `_docs` folder